 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

-Holden gets off at Penn Station (in New York City) and decides it's just about time to give someone a buzz on the payphone.
+Holden gets off at Penn Station (in New York City) and decides to give someone a buzz on the payphone.
 (LOL payphones!
 No wonder teenagers can't relate to this book anymore.)

-He ponders the possibilities: his brother D.B., his kid sister Phoebe, Jane Gallagher's mother, and finally this girl Sally Hayes he used to go around with.
+But…who to call?
+His brother D.B.?
+His kid sister Phoebe?
+Jane Gallagher's mother?
+This girl Sally Hayes he used to go around with?